umijs/mako/README.md

 > ⚠️ Notice: we are working on mako a better bundler on top of Turbopack, see https://github.com/umijs/mako/issues/1872.
 >
-> If you encountered some critical problems when using current Mako, you can report issues in the [discussions](https://github.com/umijs/mako/discussions).
+> If you encountered some critical problems when using current Mako, you can report issues in the [Mako 0.x Feedback in discussions](https://github.com/umijs/mako/discussions/categories/mako-0-x-feedback).

 <div align="center">